X-rated 'G-spot' ads lead to tourist surge

 "Sometimes bold ideas attract more attention," she said.
 "We are open to bold and creative ideas, and we also know what it takes to stand by a bold idea or a non-traditional way to market the destination."

-While surrounding capitals including Riga and Tallin are major destinations for rowdy bachelor parties, and destinations from Prague to Budapest have seen so many problems from the groups that they are becoming less tolerant of their behavior, Romanovskienè said she's not concerned about the campaign attracting the wrong kind of tourist.
+While surrounding capitals including Riga and Tallinn are major destinations for rowdy bachelor parties, and destinations from Prague to Budapest have seen so many problems from the groups that they are becoming less tolerant of their behavior, Romanovskienè said she's not concerned about the campaign attracting the wrong kind of tourist.

 "We're very careful about developing tourism in a sustainable way which is beneficial not only for the tourism industry but also for local people," she told CNN.
 "I'm glad to say that I don't recall any serious incidents involving tourists in Vilnius.
 We're grateful for the curious, open and respectful visitors that the city receives.